 A word of warning, there very often is no reaching someone who is so far down the conspiracy rabbit hole.
 They will switch from one tactic to the next as you quash them.
-You need to decide if you want to engage in what could become a “whack-a-mole” online debate.
+You need to decide if you want to engage in what could become a “whack-a-mole” online debate or report disinformation.

 Some guidance if you do want to engage

 Be polite…to a point.